Writing a Resume

 Make your resume "pop" with help from this CareerSpots video

-Advising & Career Services offers monthly workshops that focus on writing effective resumes and cover letters.
-You can also make an appointment with a Career Counselor or Academic Adviser for individualized feedback on your resume.
-Call 503-725-4005 to schedule an appointment.
+The University Career Center offers monthly workshops that focus on writing effective resumes and cover letters.
+You can also schedule an appointment with a Career Counselor for individualized feedback on your resume.